Raiza Dhillon: Early life

 Dhillon is from Shamgarh, Karnal District, Haryana.
 Her father, Ravijit Singh Dhillon, is a farmer, and her mother, Gul Dhillon, is a sarpanch of Shamgarh, their native village near Karnal.
 Both of them encouraged her to take up the sport at an early age.
 Their family shifted their base to Panchkula where her mother, Gul, introduced her to sports like tennis and swimming and also into Bharatnatyam.
 However, the youngster chose to take up shooting at the age of 12, and wanted to shoot with big guns which sight she is quite familiar with after watching the 20-gun stock of her great grandfather, Jagirdar Gurinder Singh Dhillon.
 She attended coaching camps at the Gagan Narang Shooting Academy in Pune but settled with coach Amrinder Singh Cheema, who is her father's friend, after selecting skeet as her pet event.

 Career

 Olympics

 Dhillon scored 113 and finished 23rd in the qualification round and was eliminated in the women's skeet event of the Shooting at the 2024 Summer Olympics – Qualification.
-She prepared for the Olympics in Italy and India and trained under Ennio Falco and Amarinder Singh Cheema.
-Both are her personal coaches and they worked on slight changes in her technique.

 Earlier, she secured an Olympic quota berth for the 2024 Summer Olympics in the women's skeet event by winning a gold medal at the Asian Shotgun Championships, an Asian Olympic qualifier event on 20 January 2024 at Kuwait City.
 She became the first Indian woman to potentially qualify for an Olympic skeet event.
 It also brought the Indian Olympic quota count to 19.

 The quota berth won by a shooter is a berth for the country and the Federation, which can nominate any shooter for Olympics, as per set criteria.